Attitude Era: Darker storylines and DX

+Bret vs. Shawn, Montreal Screwjob, and logo rework

 Another storyline from 1996 to 1997 was the personal feud between Bret Hart and Shawn Michaels, who had legitimate issues with one another outside of wrestling.
 The conflict behind the scenes spilled into their on-screen storyline, where both men made deeply personal remarks in interviews and promo segments that were often rooted in these issues.
+One of the best known incidents was the so-called "Sunny Days" comment on the May 21, 1997 episode of Raw where Michaels seemingly unscripted directed at Hart that he was having a real-life affair with "Sunny" Tammy Sytch.

 On November 1, 1997, then-WWF Champion Hart officially signed a contract to work for WCW beginning that December.
+Notably, Hart was also unhappy with the new "crude" direction that the WWF was taking in its programming.
 Vince McMahon sought to prevent Hart from leaving the WWF as its champion, allegedly not wanting Hart to potentially appear on WCW television with the WWF Championship, and proposed having Hart lose to Michaels at their scheduled match at Survivor Series on November 9.
 Hart refused due to his personal issues with Michaels becoming too great, with Bret using his "creative control" clause included in his WWF contract as leverage.
 Both parties seemingly came to an agreement in which the match would have a disqualification finish – which would not result in a title change – therefore, Hart would retain the championship and either lose or forfeit the title at a later date.
 However, McMahon, Michaels, and other WWF employees covertly went on to change the outcome of the match without Hart's knowledge.